 Recognized by BusinessWeek as one of the world’s “most fiercely competitive” communities, Orlando offers unlimited potential on par with the nation’s top business centers; a diverse spectrum of industries; young, vibrant, talented workforce; multi-modal access to destinations around the globe; a do-what-it-takes attitude; and year-round sunshine.

 The growth of the city in the last 35 years has prompted many new businesses and corporations to make Orlando their home, thus bringing in new jobs and better schools.
 Darden Restaurants, Lockheed Martin and Walt Disney World are just a few of the major employers in Orlando.

-Healthcare, biotechnology and medical research are fast becoming the industries at the core of Orlando’s economic recovery.
+Healthcare, biotechnology and medical research are fast becoming the key industries at the core of Orlando’s burgeoning economy.
 In a recent article published by Thomson Reuters, Lake Nona’s new “medical city” is touted as the driving force that will propel Orlando’s economic surge ahead of the rest of the state.
 Economists agree that Orlando’s job growth will surpass that of even Miami, largely due to the life sciences cluster that is projected to have a nearly $8 billion impact by 2020.